psiexperiment/psiexperiment/readme.md

 different types of selectors will be the GUI that's presented to the user for configuring the sequence of values.
 Internally, all of them maintain a list of values that should be presented on successive trials.

+### Controller

+The controller is the central plugin of the experiment system.
+It's responsible for managing a series of *engines*, which communicate with connected hardware devices (e.g., NI-DAQmx cards, speakers, serial devices such as the NE1000 pump, etc.)

 Plugins